Jeznar/GitRepo/Work_Log.md

 22.12.23 **Inspiring Leader** rewritten to offer a selection dialog, manage a tracking buff and use MidiQOL.DamageOnlyWorkflow to apply the temp healing (temp HP).

+22.12.24 Updated **Summon_Wildfire_Spirit** to range limit the summon and perform all damage elements in the macro to align the timing of damage and to maintain control of when it is applied.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)